goshmode/ObjectRecog/README.md

-# ObjectRecog
+# Object Recognition
-Object Recognition for live video with OpenCV
+Object Recognition in real time for live video with OpenCV

 This program matches an object (ideally on some plain white background) and generates a binary image.
 From that image, object segments are identified and classified based on a few features that are rotation/scale/translation invariant.